eddiejpot/beer-right-back/README.md

 - As a **beer enthusiast**, I want to **claim my beers**, so I can meet my friend over a drink.

+## 📏 App rules
+*nice-to-have (n-t-h)

+- A user can only owe a maximum of 5 beers (ability to set this is n-t-h)
+- A beer expires 1 month from the day it is given (ability to set this is n-t-h)

 ## 🌈 Features
 *nice-to-have (n-t-h)